Dual metrics on the boundary of strictly polyhedral hyperbolic 3-manifolds

-It is easy to see that in our setting the decomposition $\mathcal P_x$ is admissible for the restriction of $\rho$ to $\pi_1(\Xi_j)$.
-Indeed, $\rho(\delta_i)$ is a rotation around $p_j$ by angle $2\theta_i<2\pi$ where $\theta_i$ is the dihedral angle between the respective faces of $M(g)$.
-The planar angles between rays obtained in the intersections of these faces are smaller than $\pi$.
-After conjugating $\rho|_{\pi_1(\Xi_j)}$ to $SU(2)$ we see that its restriction to any pair of paints is the holonomy of a spherical cone-metric obtained by gluing two copies of a convex spherical triangle.
-Since the cone-angles are smaller than $2\pi$ and the side lengths are smaller than $\pi$, the holonomy can not leave invariant a plane in $\H^3$.
+It is also easy to see that $\mathcal P_u$ is admissible for the restriction of $\rho$ to $\pi_1(\Xi_u)$.
+Indeed, its restriction to any pair of pants is conjugate to the holonomy of a spherical cone-metric obtained by gluing two copies of a convex spherical triangle.
+Since the cone-angles are smaller than $2\pi$ and the side-lengths of the triangle are smaller than $\pi$, the holonomy can not leave invariant a plane in $\H^3$.